getslash/slash/doc/tour.rst

        def test_probabilistic():
            assert still_works()

-.. note:: You can also use the `--repeat-each=X` argument to `slash run`, causing it to repeat each test being loaded a specified amount of times
+.. note:: You can also use the ``--repeat-each=X`` argument to `slash run`, causing it to repeat each test being loaded a specified amount of times, or ``--repeat-all=X`` to repeat the entire suite several times